DNWMNCR/JavaForSmallTeams/style/300_keep_methods_small_and_simple.md

 As a guide methods should not usually be longer than 7 lines in length.
 This is not a hard rule - just a guide of when to feel uncomfortable with a method's size.

 Another way to gauge the size of a method is to see how many possible paths there are through it.
-The `Cyclomatic complexity` of a method gives a measure of this - it will increase as the amount of conditional logic and number of loops grows.
+The *Cyclomatic complexity* of a method gives a measure of this - it will increase as the amount of conditional logic and number of loops grows.

-As a guide methods should not usually have a complexity above 5.
-Again, this is not a hard rule - just a guide of when to feel uncomfortable.
+As a guide, methods should not usually have a complexity above 5.
+Again, this is not a hard rule, just a guide of when to feel uncomfortable.

 Your code will naturally contain some methods that are larger than others - some concepts are inherently more complex than others and the implementation will not become simpler if broken down further or expressed in a different way.

-But most large methods can be made smaller in one of three ways :-
+But most large methods can be made smaller in one of three ways :

 * Refactoring into a number of smaller methods
 * Re-expressing the logic